-Management believes there are two significant factors that could negatively influence the Company's revenue growth rate.
-First, the service disruption in the intermodal industry that peaked in the fourth quarter of 1997 has not yet been fully rectified.
-Although there has been improvement in the first quarter of 1998, management cannot predict when normal service levels will be restored.
-Furthermore, due to this service disruption, there may be some customers who switched from using the Company's intermodal service to other carriers' over-the-road service.
+Management believes that the performance of the railroads is the most significant factor that could negatively influence the Company's revenue growth rate.
+First, the service disruption in the intermodal industry that started in the fourth quarter of 1997 appears to have been significantly rectified.
+Should this trend reverse, the Company's intermodal growth rate would likely be negatively impacted.
+Should the split-up of Conrail, scheduled to begin transition on June 1, 1999, cause a similar service disruption, the Company's intermodal growth rate would likely be negatively impacted.
+Should there be another significant service disruption, there may be some customers who would switch from using the Company's intermodal service to other carriers' over-the-road service.
 These customers may choose to continue to utilize these carriers even when intermodal service levels are restored.
-Second, the Company terminated its contract to provide third-party logistics to a significant customer in January 1998.
-This customer accounted for \$32.5 million of the Company's revenue in 1997.
-Revenue should be positively impacted if the Company should complete its proposed acquisition of Quality, which had revenue of approximately \$70 million in 1997.